-Here is what you can expect when you visit KHSC for a scheduled outpatient appointment:
+Watch this video or read the list below to learn what you can expect when you visit KHSC for a scheduled outpatient appointment:

-Before your appointment
+Before your appointment:

 - You may receive a pre-screening phone call which will include questions about recent exposure, travel and current symptoms.
 We ask that you answer honestly and to the best of your knowledge.
-If the answer suggests it is safer for you to not come into the clinic, we will schedule a virtual appointment for you if applicable or reschedule an in-person appointment for a future date.
+If the answer suggests it is safer for you to not come into the clinic, we will schedule a virtual appointment for you if applicable or reschedule an in-person appointment for a future date

-- If you feel sick with a cold, flu, fever or other symptoms on the day of your clinic appointment, please call the clinic receptionist before you come to ask whether you should re-book your appointment.
+- If you feel sick with a cold, flu, fever or other symptoms on the day of your clinic appointment, please call the clinic receptionist before you come to ask whether you should re-book your appointment

 - Due to family / visitor restrictions your caregiver may not be permitted to come with you to your appointment or enter the building.
 Porters are available to help patients who need help to get from the lobby to their appointment area.
-Please review our temporary visitor and family presence restrictions to determine if you are permitted to have someone accompany you to your appointment.
+Please review our temporary visitor and family presence restrictions to determine if you are permitted to have someone accompany you to your appointment

-- If needed, please make a plan with your support person or driver as to how and where you will connect once your appointment is over.
+- If needed, please make a plan with your support person or driver as to how and where you will connect once your appointment is over

-- You may ask a family member to participate in your appointment by using personal cellphones.
+- You may ask a family member to participate in your appointment by using personal cellphones

 When you arrive for your appointment